boscacci/Visualizing-NYC-Film-Permit-Data/README.md

 ## Thought Process

 [NYC Open Data](https://opendata.cityofnewyork.us/) has an API that provides records of film permits filed between 2012 and 2016.
-Each record in this list of production permits includes information about each film or TV production's start date, zip code, and the names of streets reserved by the production.
+Each record in this list includes information about start date, zip code, and the names of streets reserved by the production.

 I wanted to visualize this temporal/geographic data with Kepler.
+I wanted to see all the film productions as chicken pox on the map of the greater NYC area.

 Unfortunately, Kepler won't accept this text string: "Broadway between 24th and 26th streets" — as a valid geographic coordinate.
 I think one could figure it out with a tool like [Google's Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro), but I was on a deadline to make something presentable, so I just used the zip codes.

 ## Extra Backstory